Online Competition General Rules

 Participants who are applying for the Live Competition are not eligible to apply for Online Competition.

 First, Second, and Third Prizes will be awarded for each category.
 Tied prizes will be awarded at the jury’s discretion.

-Each contestant will receive a participation certificate.
 No comments from the jury will be provided.